PixieSoft/PixieClicker/README.md

 Autoclicker for Roblox and other games built with AutoIt v3.

+No installation required, just download and run PixieClicker.exe.

 _Your antivirus may complain because this affects mouse and window focus.
 It is safe to run.
 Source code is available here to review._

 **Features:**

-- No installation, just save it anywhere on your PC and run.
 - Record any screen position (supports multiple monitors).
 - Create as many timers as you want.
 - Set a custom label for each timer.